Moving forwards from Monday 28th March 2022

 - Face coverings are now at your own discretion.

 - Our balcony is open for spectators to sit.

 Key, touchable surfaces will continue to be wiped down frequently with appropriate cleaning products.

 Even with this regular cleaning we strongly recommend that you sanitise your hands regularly and avoid touching your face.

 All of our staff are required to notify us that they are NOT showing signs of COVID-19 before entering the building.

-We will be offering hot drinks in takeaway cups.
+We are offering hot drinks in takeaway cups.
 All snacks and other refreshments are still pre-packed (chocolate bars, snacks, bottles and cartons).

 Loose chalk, chalk balls and liquid chalk are all acceptable.

 Our finger board is staying downstairs along with the mini campus board on the overhang section on the main bouldering wall.